 Dream of:19 June 2001 "Freedom"

 I was walking around a large, warehouse-like room filled with my possessions.
 Everything appeared to be in storage, waiting to be auctioned off or sold individually.
 I was a little surprised to see my great-uncle Ray, my great-aunt Jane and my great-aunt Dorothy walking through the room, perusing some of the items.
 All three looked as if they were in their 50s.
-After I decided to show them some unusual things I had accumulated, I walked over to Jane and picked up a fancy blue book lying on a table.
-I pulled the book out of the case in which it was enclosed, I leafed through the pages filled with colorful Chinese pictures, and pointed out to Jane that this was a book of Chinese art, something the likes of which she had probably never seen.
+After I decided to show them some unusual things which I had accumulated, I walked over to Jane and picked up a fancy, blue book lying on a table.
+I pulled the book out of the case in which it was enclosed, I leafed through the pages filled with colorful, Chinese pictures, and pointed out to Jane that this was a book of Chinese art, something the likes of which she had probably never seen.

 I felt like talking with Jane, but I did not want to just chit-chat, so I opened with a topic which I thought was important, but about which I figured she probably knew nothing: I asked her if she knew there were approximately 200 billion stars in the Milky Way Galaxy.
 I could tell from her glazed look that she had no concept of the size of her own galaxy.
 I tried to put the huge number in some perspective for her, and I told her that if there were 200 billion stars in the galaxy, that would mean that there were 80 stars for every person on earth.
 As an afterthought I thought I might have needed to clarify that I was talking about people who were alive right then, and not all the people who had ever lived.
 I thought of mentioning that our galaxy was only one of billions or trillions of galaxies, but I saw no need to confuse her further.